samsonweiner/CNAsim/README.md

    `-E1, --error-rate-1` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The error rate used for adding noise at the boundaries of copy number segments.
 Default: 0

    `-E2, --error-rate-2` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The error rate used for adding random jitter in the copy number profiles.
 Default: 0

-   `-O, --output-clean-CNP` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If run in CNP mode with the error model, outputs the clean CNPs in addition to the noisy ones.
-Default: False

 * Commands for generating sequencing reads.
 For each observed cell, CNAsim builds a reference based on its evolved genome and makes system calls to *dwgsim* to generate the reads themselves.
 The average read depth (coverage) across the entire genome is given by -C, and is used to compute the expected read count of a given region.
 To use uniform coverage, toggle the -M parameter.
 In practice, this is an oversimplification of single-cell sequencing technologies, however doing so will reduce the time it takes to generate reads by roughly 1/4th.